Do Christians need to avoid offending anyone? What does Paul mean when he says to “give no offense in anything”? Jeremy Ham, AiG–US, explains.

 When Jesus spoke with the Pharisees, He was more concerned with the truth than their feelings.
 Jesus spoke the truth, which often aggravated the Pharisees because it conflicted with their beliefs.
 At one point, the disciples even came to Jesus and told Him the Pharisees were offended by what He had been saying (Matthew 15:12).
 Jesus answered that the Pharisees’ failure to see the truth right in front of them would be their downfall.
 Jesus continued to spread the truth, even when it offended people.

-Places like the Creation Museum tend to offend atheists, but does that mean we are doing something unloving toward them?
-Psalm 14:5 gives insight into the hearts of atheists by stating that "they are in great fear, for God is with the generation of the righteous."
+Places like the Creation Museum and Ark Encounter tend to offend atheists, but does that mean we are doing something unloving toward them?
+Psalm 14:5 gives insight into the hearts of atheists by stating that “they are in great fear, for God is with the generation of the righteous.”
 Why would they be afraid if they believe there is no God?
 In reality, they do not want to acknowledge God and be accountable to Him for all their deeds.
-The Creation Museum displays the truth of the Creator and Redeemer, but atheists want nothing to do with God.
-For the Creation Museum not to offend atheists, it would need to be based on man's word rather than God's Word.
+The museum and Ark display the truth of the Creator and Redeemer, but atheists want nothing to do with God.
+For these attractions not to offend atheists, they would need to be based on man’s word rather than God’s Word.
 Obviously, this would require us to compromise our Christian beliefs.

 A friend of mine told me that he was offended and his feelings deeply hurt when his doctor gently told him that he had leukemia.
 Was it unloving of the doctor to announce this offensive news?
 Not at all!
 This was the most loving thing the oncologist could have done for my friend so that he would not only recognize what was wrong with him but he could also seek a cure.
 If the doctor remained silent because he was afraid of offending him, then my friend would have died.
 In the same way, we must never remain silent for fear of offending the unbeliever when we have an opportunity to share the only truth that can save them from an eternity apart from God.